KevRyan2/fantasy-football-team-builder/README.md

 #### Salary Buffer

 The salary buffer is how much you are willing NOT to spend on salary.
-For instance, if the salary cap is 50000, a team will continue to be rebuilt until the total salary spent is 49000.
+For instance, if the salary cap is 50000, and the salaryBuffer is set to -100, the team will continue to be rebuilt until the total salary spent is 49000.

 ```javascript
 const salaryBuffer = -100